Seitsemän veljestä: Reception history

 Published in 1870, Seitsemän veljestä ended an era dominated by Swedish-speaking authors, most notable of whom was J. L. Runeberg, and created a solid basis for new Finnish authors like Minna Canth and Juhani Aho, who were, following Aleksis Kivi, the first authors to depict ordinary Finns in a realistic way.
-Seitsemän veljestä has been translated three times into English, by Alex.
-Matson, Richard Impola, and Douglas Robinson; and 56 more times into 33 other languages.
-Many significant Finnish artists have been responsible for illustrating the book, including Akseli Gallén-Kallela (1908), Marcus Collin (1948), Matti Visanti (1950) and Erkki Tanttu (1961).

 The novel was particularly reviled by the literary circles of Kivi's time, who disliked the unflattering image of Finns it presented.
 The title characters were seen as crude caricatures of the nationalistic ideals of the time.
-Foremost in this hostile backlash was the influential critic August Ahlqvist, who called the book a "ridiculous work and a blot on the name of Finnish literature" and wrote in review published in Finlands Allmänna Tidning that "the brothers' characters were nothing like calm, serious and laborious folk who toiled the Finnish lands."
+Foremost in this hostile backlash was the influential critic August Ahlqvist, who called the book a "ridiculous work and a blot on the name of Finnish literature" and wrote in a review published in Finlands Allmänna Tidning that "the brothers' characters were nothing like calm, serious and laborious folk who toiled the Finnish lands."
 Another critic worth mentioning was the Fennoman politician Agathon Meurman, who, among other things, said the book was "a hellish lie about Finnish peasants" and stated that "Mr. Kivi regards the printing press as his poetic rectum."

 Literary scholar Markku Eskelinen considers Seitsemän veljestä to be very exceptional compared to his time of birth and the state of Finnish prose literature at that time.
 According to Eskelinen, the work is more tense and aesthetically complex than the realistic novels of the significant generation of writers who followed Kivi.
-Eskelinen also highlights Kivi's linguistic play with genres: although the work uses a lot of biblical and otherwise religious language for understandable reasons due to the dominance of religious literature at the time, its attitude to religious authority is not submissive, unlike other prose literature of the time.
+Eskelinen also highlights Kivi's linguistic play with genres: although the work uses a lot of biblical and otherwise religious language due to the dominance of religious literature at the time, its attitude to religious authority is not submissive, unlike other prose literature of the time.
 In Eskelinen's opinion, Finnish-language prose works comparable to the richness and multilevelness of Kivi's work began to appear only in the next century.

-The novel is referred to in the coat of arms of the Nurmijärvi municipality, the birthplace of Kivi.
-The explanation of the coat of arms is “in the blue field, the heads of seven young golden-haired young men set 2+3+2.”
-The coat of arms was designed by Olof Eriksson in accordance with the idea proposed by B. Harald Hellström, and was approved by the Nurmijärvi Municipal Council at its meeting on December 18, 1953.
-The coat of arms was approved for use by the Ministry of the Interior on April 14, 1954.
+The novel is referenced in the coat of arms of the Nurmijärvi municipality, Kivi's birthplace.
+The coat of arms is described as following: “in the blue field, the heads of seven golden-haired young men set 2+3+2.”
+Designed by Olof Eriksson in accordance with the idea proposed by B. Harald Hellström, the coat of arms was approved by the Nurmijärvi Municipal Council at its meeting on December 18, 1953, and approved for use by the Ministry of the Interior on April 14, 1954.